 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 Officers will be out in force over the next few days to keep our city safe for residents and racegoers.

 Over the next few days, you’ll see an increase in officers in the city to coincide with the uplift in visitors for Chester Races.

-In light of this, extra patrols will be seen throughout the city and a dispersal order will be put in place during this time to help support the operation and prevent anti-social behaviour.
+There will also be a dispersal order in place during this time to help support the operation and prevent anti-social behaviour.

 The dispersal order will allow officers to ban anyone from the town for up to 48 hours to prevent disorder.